CrazycatASG/CrazycatASG/README.md

 - 😄 Pronouns: he/him (do i need to tho?)
 - ⚡ Fun fact: I'm autistic.
 I also have tourettes.

+# KEEP IN MIND
+I lost access to my old account due to a problem with 2FA.
+My old account is now called @CrazycatASG-zz so please be aware of that

 ### Alright then, see ya. - The end screen of every serious program i've made so far (which got nuked)